shivrajkaudare/Online-Project-Management/README.md

 • Database :- Mongo DB.
 Mongoose <br>
 • UI :- HTML, CSS and technologies like Bootstrap for developing pixel perfect UI. <br>
-• bcrpt package for hash the password.
+• bcrypt package for hash the password.